 Should You Feed Your Dog Celery?

 When it comes to feeding your dog, you really should stick to the tried and true.
 Dogs are basically carnivores.
 This means that they prefer meat.
 It’s true that celery may have an appeal for them because they do tend to love crunchy foods.
-But if this is the case, there is plenty of top-shelf dry dog food to give them instead.
+But if this is the case, there are plenty of top-shelf dog foods to give them instead.

 Celery is okay to give to your dog in small doses.
 You want to avoid having them eat too much of it because of its diuretic properties.
 This means that you don’t want them going to the bathroom more than usual.
 You should also note that too much celery can result in stomach bloating, excess gas, nausea, vomiting, and diarrhea.